The requirement for written procurement procedures is part of the Uniform Guidance that many federal grant recipients have been slow to implement.

 A Table of Contents can help you organize the topics you want to cover in your written procurement procedures from beginning to end.

-This also includes the related procurement records retention.
+Also, list the related procurement records retention.

 The Table of Contents can include major categories like: